ZRChao/adaANCOM/README.md

 ```

-* Model selection with two steps likelihood ratio test, return the p-value for testing `MN < DM < ZIDM`, and the loglikelihood of this three models,
+* Model selection by likelihood ratio testing, return the p-value for testing `MN < DM < ZIDM`, and the loglikelihood of this three models

 ```R
 LikRTest(X1)